rust-aarhus/meetups/meetups/2025/2025-04-24-talk-night/program.md

 By Jakob Jens Kumke

-A (Technical) Dive/Exploration into/of Float Scaling, ZigZag Encoding, Varints, Bitpacking, and SIMD.
+An Exploration of Float Scaling, ZigZag Encoding, Varints, Bitpacking, and SIMD in Rust.

 Jakob Jens Kumke is software developer at Rusty@MFT-Energy, driven by a strong passion for the Rust programming language.
 Focused on delivering correct, efficient, and high-performance solutions within the energy trading domain.